afgranero/py-cv-proj/README.md

 </p>

 <p align="justify">
-Another side effect of that is to make it work better on balls (filled circles) than on circles, as Sobel and canny filters detects borders.
+Another side effect of that is to make it work better on balls (filled circles) than on circles, as Sobel and Canny filters detects borders.
 </p>